fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 ## Set Chart Limits Explicitly

-You can set the custom y-axis limits as per your requirement.
+You can set the custom Y-axis limits as per your requirement.
 To do so, apply the following attributes under the `yAxis` object.

-- Set the lower limit of the y-axis using the `min` attribute.
+- Set the lower limit of the Y-axis using the `min` attribute.
-- Set the upper limit of the y-axis using the `max` attribute.
+- Set the upper limit of the Y-axis using the `max` attribute.

 The code is given below: